metomi/rose/sphinx/tutorial/cylc/scheduling/graphing.rst

       A cylc suite is just a directory containing a ``suite.rc`` file.

-      If you don't have one already create a ``cylc-run`` directory in your user space i.e::
+      If you don't have one already, create a ``cylc-run`` directory in your user space i.e::

          ~/cylc-run

-      Within this directory create a new folder called ``graph-introduction``, this is to be our :term:`suite directory`.
+      Within this directory create a new folder called ``graph-introduction``, which is to be our :term:`suite directory`.
 Move into it:

       .. code-block:: bash